250,000 mentally Ill are Homeless. 140,000 seriously mentally Ill are Homeless

 “No vision haunts America’s conscience more than the sight of the street people… The irrationality and anguish that grip so many of these individuals leap out during any encounter, whether in Washington or Albuquerque.”

-- Between 250,000 individuals with schizophrenia or manic-depressive illness are homeless among the 744,000 homeless population (total homeless population statistic based on data from a 2007 national survey).
-These 250,000 individuals are equivalent to the population of such cities as Dayton, Ohio; Des Moines, Iowa; Fort Lauderdale, Florida; Grand Rapids, Michigan; Providence, Rhode Island; Richmond, Virginia; or Salt Lake City, Utah.
+- The 250,000 homeless individuals are equivalent to the population of such cities as Dayton, Ohio; Des Moines, Iowa; Fort Lauderdale, Florida; Grand Rapids, Michigan; Providence, Rhode Island; Richmond, Virginia; or Salt Lake City, Utah.

 · A 2007 survey by the National Alliance to End Homelessness reported that there were approximately 744,000 homeless persons in the US.
 Among these, approximately two- thirds were single persons and one-third were families.
 One-quarter of the homeless persons were said to be chronically homeless.
 Numerous studies have reported that approximately one-third of homeless persons have a serious mental illness, mostly schizophrenia or bipolar disorder.
 The percentage is higher among those who are chronically homeless and among homeless women and is lower among homeless families.
 If overall one-third of homeless persons are seriously mentally ill, that means that there are approximately 250,000 homeless persons with serious mental illnesses in the US.